runwayml/learn/docs/installation.md

   <p>Account Verified.
 All Set!</p>
 </div>

 ?> The app will auto-update every time there is a new update available.
 You will also see a message at the top right corner of the app if an update is ready.
-There's no need to download the app again for updates.
+There's no need to manually download the app again to receive updates.

 <p class='note'><b>Note for Linux users</b>: You will need to configure Runway to run as an AppImage.
 Please follow <a href="https://discourse.appimage.org/t/how-to-run-an-appimage/80">this extra step</a>.</p>